YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/Alerts.md

 ## AlertStarted event {#AlertStarted}

 Reports to CIC that the client has started ringing an alarm.
-Once the alarm starts, the client must send this event to CIC.
+Once the alarm starts, the client must send this event message to CIC.

 ### Context fields